sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Button/README.md

-The `Button` component let's display a button.
+The `Button` component displays a button.

 ```
 const onClick = () => {